acfatah/bun-hono-rest-api/README.md

 bun pm trust --all
 ```

-or specify the package name one by one.
+Alternatively, you can specify each package name individually.